Our trip to Dumfries and Galloway was part of a paid partnership with the South of Scotland Destination Alliance.

 1. Drumlanrig Castle and Gardens

-The first stop on our tour of Dumfries and Galloway was Drumlanrig Castle; also affectionately known as the ‘Pink Palace’.
+Top of our list of things to do in Dumfries and Galloway is a trip to Drumlanrig Castle; also affectionately known as the ‘Pink Palace’.
 We’ve visited a fair few castles in our time, but nothing that remains privately owned.
 Indeed, the fact that Drumlanrig remains a family home was a huge surprise to us – and what we discovered inside blew our tiny minds.

 Who Owns Drumlanrig Castle?